AC Not Cooling? Here's Why — And How to Fix It Fast

 When to Call Cozy Llama

-If you have checked all seven items above and your AC still is not cooling, it is time for professional help.
+If you have worked through all nine steps above and your AC still is not cooling, it is time for professional help.
 Common issues that require a technician include:

 - •Low refrigerant — indicates a leak that needs to be found and sealed